shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/learn/oneormany/guide.en-asia.md

 In a clustered application, you can have one of the following configurations:

-{{% version/specific %}}
 - Multiple [`.platform.app.yaml` files](../../create-apps/create-apps-multi-app) in different directories, with separate code bases that deploy separately

 - A single app that spawns one or more [worker instances](/create-apps/app-reference.md#workers) that run background processes

-<--->
-- Multiple [applications](../../create-apps/create-apps-multi-app), often in different directories or with separate code bases that deploy separately

-- A single app that spawns one or more [worker instances](/create-apps/app-reference.md#workers) that run background processes

-{{% /version/specific %}}

 {{% version/only "1"%}}
 <!-- Web PaaS -->